andrewm24/andrewm24.github.io/README.md

 ## Features

-- Adjustable focus timer with default 25‑minute sessions and 5‑minute breaks
+- Adjustable focus timer with work/break lengths selectable from dropdown and saved between sessions
 - Journal entries saved by date in `localStorage`
 - Expand entries to read or edit
 - Attach images or videos to journal entries